jjovelc/CareemF_MohamedS_CTA/README.md

-# chicken_transcriptome_assemblies_sufna
+# Transcriptome assembly pipeline

-Transcriptome assembly pipeline
+In this project